panique/huge/README.md

 and safer to use other things.
 You can find the official info on those functions on [php.net](https://wiki.php.net/rfc/password_hash), [here](http://benwerd.com/2012/09/12/more-secure-password-hashing-in-php-5-5/) and
 [here]() and the official PHP 5.3/5.4 compatibility pack [here](https://github.com/ircmaxell/password_compat/blob/master/lib/password.php).

-Also a big big "thank you" to the donators of this project, your tips gimme a good feeling and show that it's a useful project!
+Also a big big "thank you" to the donors of this project, your tips gimme a good feeling and show that it's a useful project!

 ###DONATION###